$1000 Savings Challenges + Free Printables

 - 90 day / 3 month / 12 weeks savings challenge to save $1,000 – $3,000

 Once again, this is all dependent on what your needs are and what your timeline is like.
-Download your free money saving challenge printables here:
+Download your free $1000 money saving chart here:

-A Step-By-Step Walkthrough of a 3 Month / $1,000 Money Saving Challenge
+A Step-By-Step Walkthrough of a 3 Month / $1000 Money Savings Challenge Printable

-The first step to breaking the debt cycle is to build up a $1000 emergency fund.
+The first step to breaking the debt cycle is to build up a $1000 emergency fund using this challenge.
 It’s also very important to learn to cash flow, or save for, other expenses such as vacations, medical costs, or car repairs before you need it.

-While your personal money saving goals will vary, we’ll be using a 12 week, $1,000 saving example to walk through setting up your challenge.
+While your personal money saving goals will vary, we’ll be using a 12 week, $1000 savings challenge printable example to walk through setting everything up.

 Why You Need to Have at Least $1,000 Savings